PabloSzx/Gwent-Cards/README.md

 (If you want to report a bug, or you have an idea to improve the bot, feel free to talk to me via discord, my nickname is @PabloSz#0327)

-The database i'm using is https://gwent.io/.
+The images source i'm using is https://gwent.io/.

-A couple servers that started using the bot are:
+Some servers that are officialy using the bot are:

 "Gwent Esp", https://discord.gg/8ceWwck.